roralsorom/roralsorom/README.md

 - 👋 Hi, I’m @roralsorom
 - 👀 I’m interested in Python Discord Lazania many other things
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently how to be a god at fortnite
 - 💞️ I’m looking to collaborate on Discord in python prooject
 - 📫 How to reach me https://github.com/roralsorom